 Income requirements: $60,000 individual or $100,000 household

 With the PC Financial World Mastercard, you can earn 20 points per dollar at Wholesale Club, Maxi, Pharmaprix and Provigo stores, which is double the previous card.
 If you’re a member of the PC Optimum program, you can earn an additional 15 points at Pharmaprix and Shoppers Drug Mart for a total of 35 points per $1 spent in those stores.
-Fuel purchases at Esso Mobil still get you 30 points per liter, anything bought on the PC Travel website will get you 20 points per $1, and 10 points per $1 on all other card purchases.
+Fuel purchases at Esso Mobil still get you 30 points per liter, and you’ll get 10 points per $1 on all other card purchases.